toddbeckman-wf/file-serve/README.md

 file-serve
 ==========

-This program is intended to send files and receive modified versions of them.
+This program is intended to send and receive files.